rapid7/awsaml/README.md

 ## Authenticate with SAML
-SAML authentication requires the application authenticate with an identity provider e.g. Okta to generate a SAML authentication response.
-The application then calls the [AssumeRoleWithSAML][] API in AWS to generate temporary credentials.
+SAML authentication requires the application authenticate with an identity provider e.g. Okta.
+The developer's Okta crednetials are cached in a cookie so they're only required to reauthenticate when the cookie expires.
+Every 50 minutes, the application takes the following actions

+1. Authenticates the developer with the identity provider.
+2. Reads the SAML authentication response returned from the identity provider.
+3. Generates new temporary AWS keys by calling the [AssumeRoleWithSAML][] API.
+4. Writes the new temporary credentials to disk.

+This flow repeats every 50 minutes so the developer has a valid set of AWS keys while the application's running.

 * User Management: Okta
 * Code Complexity: High